gsubigya/WatchDogLite/README.md

 It captures your screen in short 10-second video clips, logs every keystroke, tracks visited IP addresses and domains, and can run silently from startup when converted to an executable.
 The intent is simple: personal peace of mind.
 It's built ethically and modularly to support upcoming features like webcam capture, remote logging, and encrypted storage.

 ⚠️ This project is intended strictly for **ethical, educational, and personal use**.
-The author does **not support or take responsibility** for any misuse.
+I do **not support or take responsibility** for any misuse.
 Use it responsibly.

 ---